Home | About Us | Engines | Customer Cars | Water Injection | Links

 Testing method & equipment: NO HYPE! (sample customer tests at bottom of this page)

-Rice Racing developed analysis is unrivaled at the price point (or any price point for that matter!) and goes back to first principles of elementary vehicular dynamics & mechanical engineering (< there is no fudge factors here, CLICK on links to see so formula development **ALL Rice Racing numbers match REALITY***).
+Rice Racing developed analysis is the Don!, and goes back to first principles of elementary vehicular dynamics & mechanical engineering (< there is no fudge factors here, CLICK on links to see so formula development **ALL Rice Racing numbers match REALITY***).

 Each car is checked for basic mass with our Tanner high precision wireless corner scale system, then a series of tests are done on your specific vehicle to determine the actual Cd (drag coefficient) and f (tire rolling resistance coefficient) via the ultra high accuracy Race Logic VBOX3i and IMU data.
 From there RR developed formula are used to determine the exact driving power or wheel power your car has in reality, in real time, as you drive it!
 There is no other more factual/relevant testing that can be applied.
 Anyone can go test in an artificial environment and give you a guess of what the car (via artificial environment testing) has, but very few people have the equipment or the expertise to give you a comprehensive "actual" vehicular analysis as Rice Racing can.